-The Yarra River Protection (Wilip-gin Birrarung murron) Act 2017 recognises the Yarra River - Birrarung as a living entity.
-As custodians of the living river, we are focused on caring for its health and improving its function as an ecological corridor.
+The Yarra River Protection (Wilip-gin Birrarung murron) Act recognises the Yarra River - Birrarung as a living entity.
+As custodians of the living river, we are focused on caring for its health, improving its function as an ecological corridor and building the capacity for the north bank to provide habitat for other living beings.